rafftod/8puzzle/README.md

 #### start()

-Starts the training over 10000 episodes.
+Starts the training over 20000 episodes (if no models are saved).

 ### EightPuzzleGame.py